stevleibelt/incubator/component/php/fork/README.md

 # To Do

 * add exception if you want to set a higher time/memory limit than available via ini_get
+* add signal handling in ForkManager and AbstractTask
+* add EventManager
 * write unit tests